MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/set-up-ml-workspaces.md

 ---
 title: Set up machine learning workspaces
-description: Understand the factors that influence how you set up your machine learning workspaces, and determine the best structure and controls for each workspace.
+description: Understand machine learning environments, consider the factors that influence how you set up your machine learning workspaces, and determine the best structure and controls for each workspace.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 12/07/2020